SchniderB/youtube-smash-stats/README.md

 ```bash
 python3 compute_graphs.py
 ```
 The script `compute_graphs.py` will use the statistics previously generated in the folder `output_statistics` to build graphs.
 The output files containing the different graphs are stored in the folder `output_graphs`

 As shown right below, the graphs are purposely long vertically so that they can be displayed with a constant scroll rate in a presentation video.

 ![Average views per character](output_graphs/average_views_per_character.pdf)

+## Project Timeline
+- Start Date: November 27, 2024
+- Completion Date: November 29, 2024
+- Maintenance status: Inactive